Is there a connection between hair washing and hair loss?

 At the end of the day, moderation is key.
 Most people don't need to wash their hair daily.

-Whether you need to shampoo your hair once a week or five times a week, there are simple steps you can take to look after your hair.
+Whether you need to shampoo your hair once a week or 5 times a week, there are simple steps you can take to look after your hair.

-Use good-quality cleansing products for your hair type, keep the water warm, and be gentle with your hair and scalp.
-This will ensure that your scalp and hair follicles are at their healthiest and happiest.
+Use good-quality hair cleansing products for your hair type, keep the water warm, and be gentle with your hair and scalp.

 Treating hair loss